Connect

 HTTP endpoints

 A workspace can have multiple HTTP endpoints.
-Each endpoint has its own URL and authentication settings, letting you segment devices by access policy or environment.
+Each endpoint has its own URL and authentication settings, letting you segment producers by access policy or environment.

 Creating an endpoint